benbalter/bulk-issue-creator/README.md

 ## Setup

-1. Create a CSV file in `./config/data.csv`.
-The CSV must have columns for `repository` and `title` (for issues) or `issue_number` (for comments, all field names being case sensitive).
+1. Run `bulk-issue-creator init` or manually create a CSV file in `./config/data.csv`.
+The CSV must have columns for `repository` and `title` (for issues) or `issue_number` (for comments).
+All field names are case sensitive.
 You can also add any other columns you would like, which will be available to the template.
 It should look something like this:
     ```csv
     repository,title,project,labels
     benbalter/gman,Update GMan,GMan,"Red,Blue"
     benbalter/jekyll-auth,Update Jekyll Auth,Jekyll Auth,"Green,Blue"
     ```
-2. Create a `./config/template.md.mustache` file in the same directory with the content you want in the issue body.
+2. Edit (or create) the `./config/template.md.mustache` file in the same directory with the content you want in the issue body.
 You can reference CSV fields like `{{project}}` using the [Mustache syntax](https://mustache.github.io/mustache.5.html).
 It should look something like this:
     ```mustache
     Hey there!
 It looks like it's time to update {{project}}!
     ```